25prabhu10/notes/docs/Android/Uninstall Android Apps.md

 2. Download the [ADB binary](https://www.xda-developers.com/google-releases-separate-adb-and-fastboot-binary-downloads/) for your particular OS ([Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip), [Mac](https://dl.google.com/android/repository/platform-tools-latest-darwin.zip), [Linux](https://dl.google.com/android/repository/platform-tools-latest-linux.zip))

-3. Extract the zip file into a folder that you can quickly access.
+3. Extract the zip file into a folder.

 4. On your phone, go to Settings and tap on About Phone.
 Find the Build Number and **tap on it 7 times to enable Developer Options**.